Welcome to today's edition of the Rush 24-7 podcast.

 And then he went out and made a speech about it, talked, and I've got a copy of the speech here.

-He told his tear-jerking story That his wife really reamed him.
+He told his tear-jerking story that his wife really reamed him.

 That's what wives do.

-You know, so why his wife reamed him for being anti-immigrant since she was the daughter of immigrants.
+You know, so his wife reamed him for being anti-immigrant since she was the daughter of immigrants.

 And he said it was the low point of his life after introducing that bill.

-Problem is he introduced it again seven months later.
+Problem is, he introduced it again seven months later.

 He's out there trying to disassociate himself.